Basics

 Liquid security ensures safe input handling in Shopify themes.

-Using Liquid Filters for Enhanced Security
+Using Filters for Safe Display

 Conclusion